Albaugh-Dover Co.

 The Albaugh-Dover Co. was an American manufacturer of farm implements, tractors, and automobiles based in Chicago, Illinois.

 Automobiles

 The Aldo was a simply-constructed, high-wheeled, two-passenger motor buggy sold from 1910 until early 1911.
 It featured an air-cooled, opposed two-cylinder engine with 12 hp (N.A.C.C. rating) of 106.9 cuin displacement.
 The vehicle used a planetary transmission with double chain drive, and tiller steering.
 Wheelbase measured 76 in, and the large carriage wheels 36 × 1.5 in.
 It had a right hand drive configuration.

-The price was $395, but very few were sold.
-Albaugh-Dover then concentrated on their farm implement (cream separators) and gear cutting business.
+The selling price was $395, but very few were sold.
+Albaugh-Dover then discontinued automobile production and concentrated on their farm implement (cream separators) and gear cutting business.